telerik/winforms-docs/richtexteditor/features/styles/styles.md

 ## Applying a Style

-Styles are applied using the __ChangeStyleName__ method of __RadRichTextEditor__ or the
+Styles are applied using the __ChangeStyleName__ method of __RadRichTextEditor__ or the __ChangeStyleNameCommand__.
-          __ChangeStyleNameCommand__.
 In both cases, the parameter that has to be passed is the __Name__ of the StyleDefinition.

 Styles of type Character get applied to the currently selected part of the document.
-If there is no selection, the values that will be changed are
-          those of the word that the Caret is positioned in.
+If there is no selection, the values that will be changed are those of the word that the Caret is positioned in.

 Styles of type Paragraph follow the same logic and are applied to all paragraphs in the selection or the current paragprah.

-For example, the following line will apply the "linkedParagraphStyle" to the current Paragraph and the parts of the text which are selected:#_[C#] _
+For example, the following line will apply the "linkedParagraphStyle" to the current Paragraph and the parts of the text which are selected:

 {{source=..\SamplesCS\RichTextEditor\Features\Styles.cs region=ChangeStyleName}}
 {{source=..\SamplesVB\RichTextEditor\Features\Styles.vb region=ChangeStyleName}}